QMSS-G5072-2023/GitHub_Recommender_Beginners/README.md

+# Background

+Initially, my aim was to develop a GitHub repository recommender.
+However, my Teaching Assistant pointed out that the concept was quite broad and commonplace.
+This feedback led me to deep research and observation, where I identified a significant gap: there are no GitHub recommenders specifically tailored for beginners.

+It's a common belief that repositories with a higher number of stars are generally better.
+However, for beginners, a high-star but complex repository might not be as beneficial.
+It’s akin to giving a high school textbook to a primary school student - the content, though high quality, is not appropriate for their level.
+Primary students have materials that are best suited for their learning stage.

+Addressing this, my recommender system doesn't solely focus on the number of stars.
+Instead, it employs a series of data techniques to calculate a ‘Learning Score’ for each repository.
+This score, along with the stars, is used to compute a weighted score, with 35% weightage for stars and 65% for the Learning Score.
+Repositories are then ranked based on this weighted score.
+A higher score indicates not only quality but also a greater friendliness towards beginners.
+This ranking is among repositories with at least 1,000 stars, ensuring a baseline quality.

+The system is in continuous evolution, requiring regular refinement and updates to accurately calculate Learning Scores and weighted scores.
+It’s a long-term commitment, and I am fully prepared for this enduring journey to create a more scientifically sound and beginner-friendly GitHub repository recommender.

 # GitHub_Recommender_Beginners
 GitHub Recommender for Beginners is an open-source Python package designed to assist newcomers in finding GitHub repositories that are both popular and beginner-friendly.